About Betty Little

 The New York State School Boards Association presented her with their State Leader of the Year Award for her exemplary advocacy on behalf of public education.
 She also has been honored by the New York State Farm Bureau as a member of their "Circle of Friends" throughout her years of service in the Legislature.

 Born in Glens Falls, Senator Little is a graduate of St. Mary's Academy and the College of Saint Rose with a degree in Elementary Education.
 A former teacher and realtor, she resides in Queensbury.
-Senator Little is the mother of six children, Elizabeth, David, Robert, Thomas, Carolyn and Luke, and the proud grandmother of seventeen.
+Senator Little is the mother of six children, Elizabeth, David, Robert, Thomas, Carolyn and Luke, and the proud grandmother of eighteen.